EC580 Introduction to Econometrics

-EC581 Introduction to Time Series Econometrics,
+EC581 Introduction to Time Series Econometrics

 65% threshold in each module: EC580 Introduction to Econometrics and EC581 Introduction to Time Series Econometrics

-OverviewThis is a 15-credit module in applied econometrics using Stata (the most popular general-purpose statistical software package used by empirical economists), for students who have followed Stage 1 modules in mathematics and statistics and who have taken the Stage 2 module in econometrics (EC580 and EC581) or equivalent.
 What distinguishes this module is the adoption of the modern learning-by-doing approach to teaching econometrics, which emphasises the application of econometrics to real world problems.
 The focus is on understanding the theoretical aspects that are critical in applied work and the ability to correctly interpret empirical results.

 This module appears in:

 6 terminal classes

 Method of assessment

-10% Problem Sets
+Problem Sets (10%)

-7% In Course Test
+In Course Test 1 (45 minutes) (7%)

-13% In Course Test
+In Course Test 2 (90 minutes) (13%)

 Examination (2 hours) (70%)

 C F Baum, Introduction to Modern Econometrics Using STATA, STATA Press, 2006

-J M Wooldridge, Introductory Econometrics A Modern Approach (5th ed), South-Western, 2013 (International Student Edition)
+J M Wooldridge, Introductory Econometrics – A Modern Approach (5th ed), South-Western, 2013 (International Student Edition)

 By the end of the module you should be able to: